oblio360/hearthstone-blog/_posts/2015-11-13-league-of-explorers-reviews.md

 ---
 layout: post
-title: "League of Explorers Card Reviews"
+title: "League of Explorers card reviews"
 ---

 The third Hearthstone adventure, The League of Explorers (LOE) is here!